Pygmalion and the Image series

-Pygmalion and the Image is the second series of four oil paintings in the Pygmalion and Galatea series by the Pre-Raphaelite artist Edward Burne-Jones which was completed between 1875 and 1878.
+Pygmalion and the Image is the second series of four oil paintings in the Pygmalion and Galatea series by the British Pre-Raphaelite artist Edward Burne-Jones which was completed between 1875 and 1878.
 The two collections may be seen below, in the Gallery, the first being now owned by Lord Lloyd Webber, and the second housed at the Birmingham Museum & Art Gallery.
 This article deals with an appraisal of the second series.

 The second series

 Pygmalion and Galatea I: The Heart Desires

 As seen above right (1st image), this is the first of four paintings in the artist's second Pygmalion and Galatea series.
 This first series, which dates back to 1867–1870, used harsher tones, darker colours and less fluid lines – as may be seen in the Gallery below.
 This second version, despite being painted in oils, has the sheen and soft tones of chalk.

 The story tells of Pygmalion, a sculptor of Cyprus, the birthplace of Aphrodite.
 It was first related in Ovid's Metamorphoses, although by the time of this series, William Morris had written his own version of the story.

 Pygmalion is seen here in his studio, pondering his lonely life, having chosen to remain celibate in disgust at what he saw as the debauched lifestyles of the local women.
 The statues behind him (in emulation of the Three Graces) echo the curious women peering in through his doorway.
 All five seem fluid, languorous and unself-conscious.
 Pygmalion, looking above the proliferation of ankles, thighs and buttocks reflected on the floor and pedestal in front of him, is pondering his next creation.
 His gaze ignores the women around him as he sees in his mind a statue of the perfect female.